hzhang1991/bttb-bccb-matvec/README.md

 # bccb-bttb-matvec
-Functions in Matlab to compute fast matrix-vector multiplication for block Toeplitz matrix with Toeplitz blocks (BTTB) or block circulant matrix with circulant blocks (BCCB).
+A Matlab implementation of the fast matrix-vector multiplication for block Toeplitz matrix with Toeplitz blocks (BTTB) or block circulant matrix with circulant blocks (BCCB).